 Just to complicate matters oestrogen in the body comes in three varieties – oestrodial, oestrone and oestriol.
 Not only that but they come in very different proportions.
 Oestriol is the weakest and pre-menopausal women normally have lots of it; it makes up about 90 per cent of the total amount.
 The next most abundant is oestradiol, the most potent one, at around 7 per cent, followed by oestrone at 3 per cent.
 But in regular HRT, the oestrogen part doesn’t come in anything like those proportions.
 One of the most common brands is one called Premarin which actually comes from the urine of pregnant mares.
 Not only are the proportions very different but it also contains extra horse oestrogens.
 Oestrone shoots up from being the least to the most abundant at 75 per cent; next comes oestradiol which, together with two other horse oestrogens, makes up between 6 and 15 per cent.
 And finally you get 5 to 19 per cent of another horse hormone called equilin.
 Very different.
 Even in hormones which are molecularly very similar, the difference in effect can be huge.
-One way of summing up the difference between men and women would be that it is the difference between early exposure to testosterone or oestrogen.
+One way of summing up the difference between men and women would be that it is the difference between early exposure to Testosterone is a male sex hormone important for sexual and reproductive development…. or oestrogen.
 But as these below pictures show, the oestrogen oestrodial is actually more like testosterone than it is like Premarin.
 Yet women are advised that premarin is a suitable replacement for oestrogen.
 Why progesterone is key

 The other hormone that’s found in regular HRT is called a progestagen, or sometimes a progestin.
 These are non-identical versions of the hormone progesterone.
 During menopause the amount of progesterone in your body drops more dramatically than oestrogen, to almost zero.
 Non-identical progestin is added to regular HRT to reduce the risk of womb cancer which is raised by giving oestrogen on its own.
 You can get an idea of how big the difference is between bio-identical progesterone and progestin from their effect on pregnancy.
 Progesterone is the hormone that the body makes to support pregnancy – it’s used as part of infertility treatments – while progestin raises the risk of congenital abnormalities and miscarriage.
 According to NHS Direct, other progestin side effects include breast tenderness, headaches, mood-swings and depression.
 The main side-effect of progesterone is sleepiness.